Towards Social Role-Based Interruptibility Management: Role Theory Boundary Management

-People establish physical, temporal, or cognitive boundaries to shape domains \cite{Ashforth2000}.
-Domains are mental constructs that people establish to sort and maintain similar and associated events according to their meaning.
-For instance, individuals might establish the domains of \textit{work} and \textit{home} and characterize each of the domains with colleagues, friends, and demands pertaining to the domain.
+People establish physical, temporal, or cognitive boundaries to shape their domains \cite{Ashforth2000}.
+Domains are mental constructs that sort and maintain similar and associated events according to their meaning.
+For instance, individuals might establish the domains of \textit{work} and \textit{private} and characterize each of the domains with colleagues, friends, and demands on the domain.
 Within and across domains, people enact various \textit{social roles} \cite{Ashforth2000}.
-Social roles are defined as characteristic social behaviour \cite{Biddle1979}, or \textit{expected behaviour associated with a social position} \cite{Banton1996} where each position has its rights and obligations \cite{Merton1957}.
-Role boundaries limit the perimeters of associated social roles \cite{Ashforth2000}.
-These role boundaries are flexible and permeable to facilitate transitions from one role to another.
-These transitions are either less frequent but more significant or more frequent but less significant.
-The former refers to major transitions where individuals switch roles for a longer period (e.g., promotions).
-The latter refers to \textit{micro-transitions} where individuals make multiple transitions a day, for example, switching between being an employee and being a parent \cite{Ashforth2000}.
-Based on the findings of \cite{NippertEng1996} stating that individuals tend to segment or integrate work and home, Ashfort et al. suggest that roles can be aligned on the continuum from high segmentation to high integration \cite{Ashforth2000}.
-The continuum -- segmentation to integration -- allows four different types of role preferences that, in the context of work and home, can be described as follows: \begin{enumerate*} \item Individuals who prefer separation are known as segmenters.
-They establish strong role boundaries so that home and work-related matters are separated. \item Integrators prefer to mix home and work-related matters thoroughly.
-They allow work-related demands matters while enacting a home-related role or vice-versa.
-At last, combinators establish strong boundaries for one role but more permeable boundaries for the other. \item They either allow work demands while being in a private role \textbf{or} \item private-related demands while enacting a work associated role \end{enumerate*}.

-Individuals' segmentation and integration preferences might breach as mobile phones, laptops, and desktop computers are ubiquitous and feature various communication channels.
-Such breaches result in an incapability of meeting demands of concurrent roles -- known as \textit{role strain} \cite{Goode1960} which further lead to \textit{role conflicts}.
-Role conflicts originate from contradicting role expectations and obligations causing adverse effects on peoples' wellbeing \cite{Delanoeije2019}.
-Particularly, the use of mobile phones in the after-hours facilitate such conflicts due to work-related phones interactions and interruptions at home or vice-versa \cite{Derks2015}.
-While positive effects of concurrent roles on individuals' wellbeing have been found \cite{Derks2016}, the net effect of \textit{interactions and interruptions} contradicting social role demands and expectations is detrimental.
+Social roles are defined as characteristic social behavior \cite{Biddle1986}, or \textit{expected behavior associated with a social position} where each position has its rights and obligations \cite{Merton1957}.